netscaler/netscaler-k8s-ingress-controller/canary/README.md

         kubectl apply -f rbac.yaml

-1. You can either deploy the Citrix ingress controller as a sidecar with Netscaler CPX or as a standalone pod which controls Netscaler VPX or MPX.
+1. You can either deploy the Netscaler ingress controller as a sidecar with Netscaler CPX or as a standalone pod which controls Netscaler VPX or MPX.

-    Use the [cpx-with-cic-sidecar.yml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cpx-with-cic-sidecar.yml) file to deploy the Citrix ingress controller as a sidecar with Netscaler CPX.
+    Use the [cpx-with-cic-sidecar.yml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cpx-with-cic-sidecar.yml) file to deploy the Netscaler ingress controller as a sidecar with Netscaler CPX.
 It also deploys Netscaler Metrics Exporter on the same pod.

         kubectl apply -f cpx-with-cic-sidecar.yml

-     To deploy the Citrix ingress controller as a stand-alone pod for Netscaler VPX or MPX use the [cic-vpx.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cic-vpx.yaml) file.
+     To deploy the Netscaler ingress controller as a stand-alone pod for Netscaler VPX or MPX use the [cic-vpx.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/cic-vpx.yaml) file.
 In this deployment, you should use the [exporter.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/exporter.yaml) file to deploy Netscaler Metrics Exporter.

         kubectl apply -f cic-vpx.yaml
         kubectl apply -f exporter.yaml

     !!! note "Note"
-        Depending on how you are deploying the Citrix ingress controller, you must edit the YAML file for Citrix ingress controller deployment and modify values for the environmental variables as provided in [deploying Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).
+        Depending on how you are deploying the Netscaler ingress controller, you must edit the YAML file for Netscaler ingress controller deployment and modify values for the environmental variables as provided in [deploying Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).

 1. Deploy the Ingress for securely exposing Spinnaker using the [spin-ingress-ssl.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/canary/manifest/spin-ingress-ssl.yaml) file.